davenpi/lovethedocs/log.md

 # Log

+A place to note improvements and challenges as they come up.
+Most recent at the top.

 ## Improvements

+- Encapsulated
 - Using gpt-4.1 makes this much better.
 It follows instructions better on formatting.
 - Can edit a directory of code.
 - Now have deterministic edits (temperature = 0)